bijoy4067/vueform-laravel/README.md

 For intermediate users
 - Use `->items($url)` for remote options and implement a server-side search endpoint with pagination.
 - Use `->conditions()` to hide/show fields; always revalidate hidden fields server-side.
-- Organize forms in namespaces (e.g., App\VueForm\Fields, Structure, Static).
+- Organize forms in namespaces (e.g., App\VueForm, Structure, Static).

 For advanced users / pros
 - Extend element classes to add custom controls, or register new element types with the VueForm renderer.